zenstreamz/AIOStreams/README.md

 - https://lowendbox.com/blog/1-vps-1-usd-vps-per-month/
 - https://lowendbox.com/blog/2-usd-vps-cheap-vps-under-2-month/

-You need a domain, and you can set AIOStreams up on your VPS by installing Docker and then using a docker compose file.
+You need a domain, and you can set AIOStreams up on your VPS by installing Docker and then using a [docker compose file](#docker-compose).

-> [!NOTE]
-> Torrentio may block requests from your VPS.
-In this case, you can setup a VPN.

 ### Docker